What Is Christianity?

+Everyone who asks "what is Christianity?" often wonders about the truth behind something made challenging to understand by man.
 As the video above says, Christianity is pretty simple.
-It's all about one life, the life of Jesus the Son of God.
+It's all about one life, the life of Jesus, the Son of God.
 The Bible teaches that Jesus was God Himself, come to live in His world as a human.
-Perhaps you've never thought about it very much, but the life of Jesus has tremendous impact upon you.
+Perhaps you've never thought about it very much, but the life of Jesus has a tremendous impact on you.

-A true fact about Christianity that sometimes surprises people is that Christianity is Jewish.
-Jesus demonstrated that He was (and is) the Messiah foretold in the Jewish Scriptures.
-Christianity is the culmination of Judaism.
-Jesus (Yeshua) was, Himself, Jewish.
+Jesus (Yeshua) was Himself, Jewish.
 He was brought up by faithful parents who regularly took Him to synagogue.
-He observed Torah perfectly.
+He observed the Torah perfectly.
 The last recognized Jewish prophet, John the Baptist, declared that Jesus was the perfect "Lamb of God who takes away the sin of the world" (John 1:29).

 The Apostles, the first disciples of Yeshua, were Jewish.
 After Christ's resurrection, in Luke 24:1, Jesus showed His followers how all the Hebrew prophets of former times pointed to Him, saying, "Was it not necessary for the Christ to suffer these things and to enter into His glory?"
 Then beginning with Moses and with all the prophets, He explained to them the things concerning Himself in all the [Hebrew] Scriptures.